| Is Martial arts

 idols like Bruce Lee, Jet Li, etc., have fanned the

+fantasies and desires of many.
 The trend now, with ethnic Chinese parents from other

 countries, is to send back their children to China for